Practical guide

 Does Dragon still work on Mac?

-No. Dragon NaturallySpeaking officially dropped macOS in October 2018.
+No. Dragon Professional Individual for Mac was discontinued on 22 October 2018.
 You can technically run it via Parallels or a Windows virtual machine, but it's a heavy and expensive workaround (Windows license + Dragon + Parallels).
 Fast Dictate is the recommended native Mac alternative.

 Does Mac dictation work in Word?

-Apple's built-in dictation works in Word but with limitations.
+Apple's built-in dictation works in Word and adds punctuation, but it transcribes word for word with no cleanup.
 Word also has its own Dictate feature (Home tab), but it requires Microsoft 365.
 Fast Dictate works in Word and every other Mac app, with no additional subscription needed.

 Does Mac dictation work offline?